How To Reverse A Fatty Liver

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-Probably the most frequently asked question about fatty liver is this: Can I drink alcohol if I have a fatty liver?
+Probably, the most frequently asked question about fatty liver is this: Can I drink alcohol if I have fatty liver disease?

 The answer is no, and I’ll explain why a little later.
-And just for the record, everything I recommend here such as not drinking alcohol is what I personally do, too.
+Just for the record, everything I recommend here, such as not drinking alcohol, is what I personally do, too.
 After knowing how the liver hurts and what hurts it, I won’t drink any alcohol – or recommend it.

-What is a fatty liver?
+What is an alcoholic fatty liver?
 Why does it happen?
 What are the symptoms?
 What can I do about it?
 These are the next questions that are most frequently asked.
-Keep reading and you’ll find out…
+I’ll explain more below.

-Your liver weighs about 3-1/2 pounds.
+Before we dig deeper into knowing how to reverse fatty liver, let me first discuss the organ’s function in the body.
+Your liver weighs about 3.5 pounds.
 It’s located on the right side of your body, in the front near the bottom of your ribs.

-It has over 500 different functions, including working with your immune system, detoxifying chemicals, and building proteins and hormones.
-If you counted the cells in the liver, you’d have 50,000-100,000 units of cells that are doing all the work.
+It has over 500 functions, including working with your immune system, detoxifying chemicals, and building proteins and hormones.
+If you counted the cells in the liver, you’d have 50,000-100,000 units of cells doing all the work.